 Lead is poisonous because it accumulates in the body.
 Unlike other substances which only become poisonous when it reaches a limit or when you are exposed to high dosages, this is not true for lead.
 Lead is both useful and even necessary in some products, but truthfully, any amount of lead is “too much” since it will accumulate in your body and result in the malfunction of vital biochemical processes and ultimately, lead to hospitalization.

-Products Which Contain Lead
+5 Common Products That Contain Lead

 Since lead is a useful metal, it is used in some items—in trace amounts.
 However, it is still so much better if there is no exposure to lead at all since it may result in grave consequences.
 Here are some products which contain lead:

-- Ceramic tiles – Ceramic tiles, particularly those which are in older bathrooms in ancestral homes may have high amounts of lead.
-Tiles produced in the 70s, especially the colored tiles, are the dangerous ones.
+Ceramic tiles, particularly those which are in older bathrooms in ancestral homes may have high amounts of lead.
+Tiles produced in the 1970s, especially the colored tiles, are the dangerous ones.
 Once the tiles chip, the dust coming from them is hazardous.
 This is why DIY renovators of older homes must consult professionals to determine whether the tiles are dangerous or still safe to work with.
 If not, it is a must to let professional builders do the renovations to ensure that there is no unwanted lead exposure or risks of leaving unwanted amounts of lead particles in the home after the renovation project.

-- Lipstick – Recent studies have determined how lead is present in some lipsticks.
+Recent studies have determined how lead is present in some lipsticks.
 While it is true that most lipsticks have a very small or trace amount of lead, it is dangerous when lead exceeds one part per million when the lip product is tested.
 Some products even tested to have 5,000 parts per million—which is especially dangerous when the product is being used frequently.
 It is best to do research whenever buying beauty products—especially something like lipsticks which are used for extended periods of time and sometimes can be ingested accidentally.

-- Costume jewelry – Old costume and fashion jewelry are at risk of having a lot of lead.
+Old costume and fashion jewelry are at risk of having a lot of lead.
 Before purchasing any accessories for parties, costume props, or as gifts to children, make sure to buy those which do not have lead in them.
 Also, check if hand-me-down accessories from friends or relatives are made of safe materials.
 If you cannot determine the quality, better have it checked or just don’t use it at all if it’s fancy metals.

-How to Deal with Products that Have Lead
+How to Deal With Products Containing Lead

 For paint and tiles which you are not sure about concerning their lead content, contact professional builders to test the materials before proceeding with any home renovation projects.
 At all costs, avoid contact with abandoned buildings with peeling paint or broken tiles as you may be exposed to lead.
 Don’t drink from the garden hose either if you aren’t sure about the materials used to avoid unwanted exposure to lead.